nickdeans/class102reading-notes/README.md

 * Learn From Constructive Critiscm
 * Be Inspired

-Hi, I am Nick and here is my Guthub page https://github.com/nickdeans
+Hi, I am Nick and here is my Github page https://github.com/nickdeans